tttmmmyyyy/fixlang/Document.md

 allows you to write `a : Foo` instead of `a : Bar, a : Baz`.

+You cannot implement a trait alias directly.
+If you want to implement `Foo` for a type `SomeType`, then implement `SomeType : Bar` and `SomeType : Baz` individually.

 ## Monads

 ### What is monad?